-2.1.5 Running the program
+3.1.4 Running the program

-If you compiled the package yourself from sources (see Compiling the sources above), you can start JaxoDraw with the command line java -cp target/classes/ net.sf.jaxodraw.JaxoDraw in the distribution home directory, or by java -jar target/jaxodraw-xxx.jar if you want to use the binary . jar file.
+If you compiled the package yourself from sources (see Compiling the sources above), you can start JaxoDraw with the command line using the generated binary . jar file.

+'''

+java -jar target/jaxodraw-xxx.jar

+'''

-If you downloaded the pre-compiled binary distribution (.bin), just type java -jar jaxodraw-xxx.jar or, depending on your operating system and setup, simply double click on the jar file icon.
+If you downloaded the pre-compiled binary distribution (.bin), just type or, depending on your operating system and setup, simply double click on the jar file icon.